 Which transition have you seen to be most difficult for yourself or others?
 Please share a comment below!

-If you would like to learn from other successful leaders who have navigated the transitions from salesperson to CRO (and beyond), join our live webinar this Thursday December 3, featuring panelists from HubSpot, Ceros, WITHIN, and Morningstar.
+If you would like to learn from other successful leaders who have navigated the transitions from salesperson to CRO (and beyond), click the button below to watch the recording from this live webinar from December 3, 2020, featuring panelists from HubSpot, Ceros, WITHIN, and Morningstar.